-work in raising awareness of autism.
-She also has a particular association with NS&I, as she helped to develop the tests that ensured that the first incarnation of ERNIE in 1957, the where she spoke to staff about her life and career.
-Colleagues across was truly random.
-In December,
+I want to close by thanking Dame Stephanie Shirley who recently spoke to our people about her inspirational life; she is a hugely motivating figure.
+She was a trailblazer for the cause of women in the workplace, built a successful IT business and dedicated much of her later years to charitable work in raising awareness of autism.
+She also has a particular association with NS&I, as she helped to develop the tests that ensured that the first incarnation of ERNIE in 1957, the Premium Bonds prize draw computer, was truly random.
+In December, I welcomed her to our London offices where she spoke to staff about her life and career.
+Colleagues across